It wasn’t gold. It wasn’t jewels. It was a pineapple.

 Here’s where it gets serious.

-In the years that followed, more subtle acts of rebellion took shape.
-Not revolts, not riots.
+In the years that followed, more subtle acts of rebellion took shape throughout British India.
+Not massive revolts, not riots in the streets.
 Just tiny ruptures.
 Punctures in the imperial balloon.
-A misdelivered telegram here.
-A translated pamphlet there.
+A misdelivered telegram here that delayed troop movements.
+A translated pamphlet there that spread ideas the Company wanted suppressed.
+Administrative sabotage.
+Deliberate inefficiency.
 The little things that slowly shifted the tone of an era.

 The Forgotten Fruits of Resistance